To see patients' reviews

 Clinical Evidence

-• Efficacy: Relief can last several weeks to months, depending on the underlying pathology and patient factors.
+• Efficacy: Relief may last several weeks to a few months

 Radiofrequency Ablation for CGH